KuCoin Cryptocurrency Exchange

 Monero (XMR) is a decentralized and untraceable digital currency designed to provide secure and private transactions.
 A fork of Bytecoin, Monero is built on the Cryptonote protocol and uses a number of features to obscure the origin, amount and destination of transactions.

-If you want to find out more about how this cryptocurrency works or how you can buy Monero in the US, keep reading.
+Use this guide to find out more about how this cryptocurrency works or how you can buy Monero in the US.

 You can buy Monero on an extensive range of cryptocurrency exchanges, including: